Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-The following are common activities for DNS service operators and in all cases should be minimized or completely avoided if possible for DNS privacy services.
+The following are recommendations relating to common activities for DNS service operators and in all cases such activities should be minimized or completely avoided if possible for DNS privacy services.
 If data is retained it should be encrypted and either aggregated, pseudonymized, or anonymized whenever possible.
 In general the principle of data minimization described in [@!RFC6973] should be applied.

-* Transient data (e.g. that is used for real time monitoring and threat analysis which might be held only in memory) should be retained for the shortest possible period deemed operationally feasible.
+* Transient data (e.g., that is used for real time monitoring and threat analysis which might be held only in memory) should be retained for the shortest possible period deemed operationally feasible.
 * The retention period of DNS traffic logs should be only those required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.
-* DNS privacy services should not track users except for the particular purpose of detecting and remedying technically malicious (e.g. DoS) or anomalous use of the service.
+* DNS privacy services should not track users except for the particular purpose of detecting and remedying technically malicious (e.g., DoS) or anomalous use of the service.
 * Data access should be minimized to only those personnel who require access to perform operational duties.
-It should also be limited to anonymized or pseudonymized data were operationally feasible, with access to full logs (if any are held) only permitted when necessary.
+It should also be limited to anonymized or pseudonymized data where operationally feasible, with access to full logs (if any are held) only permitted when necessary.

 Optimizations: